Bureau of Labor Statistics

 The Engineering Management master's program at WMU gives you the skills you need to become a more dynamic and well-rounded engineering professional.

-WMU's Department of Industrial and Manufacturing Engineering is a Registered Education Provider for the Project Management Institute.
+WMU's Department of Industrial and Entrepreneurial Engineering and Engineering Management is a Registered Education Provider for the Project Management Institute.
 Earn Professional Development Units (PDUs) for your Project Management Professional (PMP) credential when you take IME 6140.

 Applicants should possess a bachelor's degree in a technical field like engineering, technology, mathematics, computer science, or the physical sciences.
 Applicants must: